dos1/flow3r-firmware/docs/badge/usage.rst

 Captouch Demo
 ^^^^^^^^^^^^^

 Visualizes the positional data from the captouch pads.
-Unfortunately petal 5 is not fully functional with the current driver.
+Unfortunately petal 5 is not fully functional with the current driver so it performs slightly worse than all the others.
+Press shoulder button in any direction to enter captouch calibration mode. *Note: calibration happens during every boot, the data is not permanently stored at this point in time.
+If you experience a captouch malfunction during runtime and do not wish to lose your runtime data this is useful.
+In the future we will probably move to calibrating more explicitely and storing the data.*

 Files
 ^^^^^